refact0r/personal/src/content/blog/gfs/+gfs.md

 ## consistency

-GFS provides a relaxed consistency model.
-It guarantees that all clients see the same data, but does not guarantee that the data is the most up-to-date.
-This is because GFS is optimized for high read/write throughput and large files, not for strict consistency.
+GFS provides a relaxed consistency model, meaning it does not have strict guarantees about the consistency of data after mutations, which are defined as changes to data.

-File namespace mutations, such as file creation, are handled exclusively by the master, and are atomic, which means they are either fully completed or not at all.
+File namespace mutations, such as file creation, are atomic, meaning they are either fully completed or not at all.

+GFS does not make this guarantee for data mutations.
+It only guarantees that the data is "consistent", meaning all replicas are the same.
+Depending on the way the data is written, it may or may not be "defined", meaning mutations may be interrupted by other mutations.

+This relaxed consistency model is simple and efficient to implement, but it means applications using GFS must work around its limitations.
+For example, applications should prefer append-only writes to avoid conflicts between clients writing to the same file.

 ## chunk size